emberjs/guides/source/localizable/models/customizing-serializers.md

 format, Ember Data allows you to customize the serializer or use a different serializer entirely.

-Ember Data ships with 3 Serializers.
+Ember Data ships with 3 serializers.
 The [`JSONAPISerializer`](http://emberjs.com/api/data/classes/DS.JSONAPISerializer.html) is the default serializer and works with JSON API backends.
 The [`JSONSerializer`](http://emberjs.com/api/data/classes/DS.JSONSerializer.html)